 The mining industry is intensely competitive in all of its phases and the Company competes with many companies possessing greater financial and technical resources than itself.
-Competition in the precious metals and potash mining industries is primarily for properties that can be developed and produced economically; the technical expertise to find, develop, and operate such properties; the labour to operate the properties; and the capital for the purpose of funding such properties.
-Many competitors not only explore for and mine precious metals and potash, but conduct refining and marketing operations on a global basis.
+Competition in the iron ore mining industry is primarily for: properties that can be developed and produced economically; the technical expertise to find, develop, and operate such properties; the labour to operate the properties; and the capital for the purpose of funding such properties.
+Many competitors not only explore for and mine iron ore, but conduct refining and marketing operations on a global basis.
 Such competition may result in the Company being unable to acquire desired properties, to recruit or retain qualified employees or to acquire the capital necessary to fund its operations and develop its properties.
 Existing or future competition in the mining industry could materially adversely affect the Company's prospects for mineral exploration and success in the future.